The Provost’s Fund for Academic Innovation

 Slavery, Race, and Memory Project Grant Funding

-is a project designed to guide the research, preservation, and communication accurately depicting the institution of slavery in the United States, and the University’s relationship to slavery and its implications across WFU’s history.
+The Slavery, Race, and Memory Project is a project designed to guide the research, preservation, and communication accurately depicting the institution of slavery in the United States, and the University’s relationship to slavery and its implications across WFU’s history.

 Faculty Course Enhancement Grant